dmitrievanthony/ignite/modules/ml/python/docs/modules.rst

 =================

-The modules and subpackages listed here are the basis of a stable API of `igntie_ml`, intended for end users.
+The modules and subpackages listed here are the basis of a stable API of `ggml`, intended for end users.

 Core
 ----

-.. automodule:: ignite_ml.core
+.. automodule:: ggml.core
     :members:
     :undoc-members:
     :show-inheritance: